tschroedter/Selkie.AutoMocking/README.md

 _The complete source code can be found here: [Example](https://github.com/tschroedter/Selkie.AutoMocking/tree/master/src/Example)_

 ### The Calculator Class
-The Calculator class depends on the IAdd interface which is injected in the constructor.
+The Calculator class depends on the IAdd and ISubtract interface which is injected in the constructor.

 ```csharp
 public class Calculator : ICalculator